Table of Contents

 • Types of projects the subcontractor typically works on (single-family homes vs. skyscrapers, etc.)

-Once you’ve shortlisted your reliable, low-risk subcontractors it’s time to move on to designing a global-level insurance requirement set that is simultaneously widely applicable across your projects and specific enough to ensure you’re adequately covered in the event of a claim.
+Once you’ve shortlisted your reliable, low-risk subcontractors it’s time to move on to designing a blanket insurance requirement set that is simultaneously widely applicable across your projects and specific enough to ensure you’re adequately covered in the event of a claim.

-Design a Global-Level Insurance Requirement Set
+Design a Blanket Insurance Requirement Set

 • Higher average Workers’ Compensation and umbrella liability limits